viamrobotics/docs/docs/tutorials/yahboom-rover.md

 linkTitle: "Driving a Yahboom Rover with a Gamepad"
 weight: 50
 type: "docs"
-description: "Instructions for getting a Yahboom 4WD Rover driving with a Bluetooth Gamepad and the Viam App."
+description: "Instructions for getting a Yahboom 4WD Rover driving with a Bluetooth Gamepad and the Viam app."
 ---
 TODO: introduce the config concept, attributes, and depends_on.

 ## Configuring the Board

-Go to the Viam App ([https://app.viam.com](https://app.viam.com)) in a web browser, and navigate to the robot's config.
+Go to the Viam app ([https://app.viam.com](https://app.viam.com)) in a web browser, and navigate to the robot's config.

 ![config](../img/config.png)